-ART270 Printmaking: Screen Printing 1 1 class and 4 lab hr/wk, 3 cr.
+ART270 Printmaking: Screen Printing 1

 Introduces the methods, materials, and techniques of silkscreen printing including the photo stencil process and pulling prints.
 Emphasizes design approaches drawing on historical and contemporary examples, and development of personal imagery.
 Uses principles of design to create and critically analyze works in progress.
 Prerequisite: ART101, ART115, ART131, or ART261; or consent of instructor.
 (All prerequisite courses must be completed with a grade of C or better.)
-F, W, Sp, Su
+W, Sp, Su